-- Fresh chopped herbs like dill, basil, parsley, cilantro, mint, or thyme (dried herbs work, too, but can be more potent – you’ll want to start with about 1/3 of dried vs. fresh.)
+Add fresh chopped herbs like dill, basil, parsley, cilantro, mint, or thyme (dried herbs work, too, but can be more potent – you’ll want to start with about 1/3 of dried vs. fresh.)

-- Crushed red pepper flakes, a bit of horseradish, or even a bit of Sriracha add a bit of heat
+Crushed red pepper flakes, a dab of horseradish, or even a bit of Sriracha add a touch of heat.

-- Dijon mustard adds flavor and acts as an emulsifier – it’s kind of vinaigrette’s best pal.
+Dijon mustard adds flavor and acts as an emulsifier – it’s kind of vinaigrette’s best pal.
 More about emulsifying in a minute.
 I like to add about a half teaspoon to a teaspoon of Dijon mustard per 1 cup of dressing.

 Yes, oil and vinegar likes to stay separated.
 But for vinaigrette, we want it together – at least long enough to get it onto our salad.